C20C01/MusicBox/README.md

             * Press any mouse button or the `z`/`x` key on the keyboard to punch a whole beat within `5` ticks:
                 * If the punch fails, the awl will take `16` damage.
                 * Stop when you encounter reference data that has not been punched, and continue after punching.
+* Fix mode:
+    * Similar to the view mode.
+The left mouse button can fix the hole on the note grid, and the right mouse button can play the effect after fixing a specific hole.

 ### Awl